-4.02.01 Upon receipt of the notification of the governing board's action, the Department reviews the program for fit with the institution's statutory role and mission; compliance with the 60 credit cap for associate of arts and associate of science degrees or 120 credit cap for baccalaureate degrees [per §23-1-125(1)(a)] unless exempted by the Commission; and alignment with GT Pathways requirements unless a waiver is sought [per 23-1-125(3)].
-The Department will respond to the governing board within 30 days of receiving the proposal.
+4.02.01 Upon receipt of the notification of the governing board or other institutional action, the Department reviews the program for fit with the institution's statutory role and mission; compliance with the 60 credit cap for associate of arts and associate of science degrees or 120 credit cap for baccalaureate degrees [per §23-1-125(1)(a)] unless exempted by the Commission; alignment with GT Pathways requirements unless a waiver is sought [per 23-1-125(3)]; and any other applicable statutory requirements.
+The Department will respond to the institution within 30 days of receiving the notification.

-4.02.02 In the case of new or substantively modified program proposals that are not subject to the statutory requirements outlined above (which will be the majority of new program proposals), if the Department determines that the proposed program is consistent with an institution's statutory role and mission and meets the other applicable statutory or Commission requirements outlined above then the Department shall enter the new or substantively modified program into the Student Unit Record Data System (SURDS) and notify the institution.
+4.02.02 In the case of new or substantively modified programs that are not subject to the statutory requirements outlined above (which will be the majority of new programs), if the Department determines that the program is consistent with an institution's statutory role and mission and meets the other applicable statutory or Commission requirements outlined above then the Department shall enter the new or substantively modified program into SURDS and notify the institution.
 Following notification to the institution, the new or substantively modified program will be added to the agenda for the next meeting of Academic Council for information purposes.